Doromilla/geoinformatic_project/README.md

 **Version 1.0.0**

 This repository contains the code to perform an efficient numerical leave one out procedure for data that you can be split into uncorrelated blocks.
+'In Least Squares (LS), the linearized functional 1model between M observables and N unknown parameters is given.
+LS provides estimates of parameters, observables,residuals and a posteriori variance.
+To identify outliers and to estimate accuracies and reliabilities, tests on the model and on the individual residuals can be performed at different levels of significance and power.
+However, LS is not robust: one outlier could be spread into all the residuals and its identification is difficult.
+A possible solution to this problem is given by a Leave One Block Out approach.
+Let’s suppose that the observation vector can be decomposed into m sub-vectors (blocks) that are reciprocally uncorrelated: in the case of completely uncorrelated observations, m = M. A suspected block is excluded from the adjustment, whose results are used to check it.
+Clearly, the check is more robust, because one outlier in the excluded block does not affect the adjustment results.
+The process can be repeated on all the blocks, but can be very slow, because m adjustments must be computed.
+To efficiently apply Leave One Block Out, an algorithm has been studied.
+The usual LS adjustment is performed on all the observations to obtain the ’batch’ results.
+The contribution of each block is subtracted from the batch results by algebraic decompositions, with a minimal computational effort: this holds for parameters, a posteriori residuals and variance.'

+library_eloo.py contains:
+- split_block = function to split the input matrices and arrays into blocks
+- least_squares_blocks= function that compute the LS solution with a block approach
+- eloo= functino that performs the numerical leave one out

 ## Instructions
 To run this code you need the following libraries: